 All of a child’s absences from school are classified as either ‘authorised’ or ‘unauthorised’.
 An authorised absence is where legitimate reasons have been given to school and the absence is classed as unavoidable.
 An unauthorised absence may be where no reason for the absence is offered to school, where a child plays truant or where the reason offered for the absence is not genuine or is avoidable.

-Parents/Carers are asked to contact school by letter, phone or in person to give a reason for any absence.
-This should be done as soon as possible once the absence has begun.
-On return from an absence, a note explaining why your child was off school needs to be handed into school.
+Parents/Carers are asked to contact school by telephone from 8am to give a reason for any absence.
 Following this notification, we can only authorise an absence in genuine cases of:

 - Emergency medical or dental treatments